lockss/lockss-rtd-manual/docs/glossary/index.rst

    container
    software container
-      A **software container**, or simply a **container**, is an abstraction bundling together software code, its dependencies, and its system environment, into a lightweight, isolated unit of software that can be virtually run on a variety of host environments.
+      A **software container**, or simply a **container**, is a lightweight, narrow-purpose bundle of software code, its dependencies, and its environment, forming a virtual unit of software that can be run on a variety of host environments by a :term:`container orchestration system`.

-      The specialized functions of different containers can then be treated as building blocks to assemble a larger, cohesive software application called a :term:`stack` in LOCKSS parlance.

-      Containers are configured, deployed and managed by a :term:`container orchestration system`.

       The LOCKSS system uses :term:`Docker` containers.

    container orchestration system
-      A **container orchestration system** is a software automation tool that configures, deploys and manages :term:`software containers <software container>` on a host system, providing them with a runtime environment and resources like storage and networking.
+      A **container orchestration system** is a software automation tool that configures, deploys and manages :term:`software containers <software container>` on a host system, providing them with a runtime environment and resources like storage and networking, and assembling them like building blocks into cohesive software applications called :term:`stacks <stack>` [#fn-stack]_.

-      The LOCKSS system uses :term:`Kubernetes` as its container orchestration system.
+      The LOCKSS system uses :term:`Kubernetes` as its container orchestration system, more specifically the :term:`K3s` Kubernetes distribution.

    content storage
       .. include:: content-storage.rst

-      It consists of one or more :term:`content storage areas <content storage area>`.

       Content storage is one of three kinds of storage needed by the LOCKSS stack, together with :term:`system storage` and :term:`operating storage`.